tmpbci/LJ/README.md

 Correct launch order is :

-- Switch on Dac/Laser (emulator or IRL)
+- Switch on Dacs/Lasers (emulator or IRL)
-- Redis server, usually automatically start at boot if redis is a service or you launched manually : redis-server &
+- Redis server, usually automatically started at boot (if redis is a service) or you launched manually : redis-server &
-- This program. see below.
+- LJ, see below.
 - Load/reload webUI page from disk in a browser (www/index.html).
 Javascript must be enabled.
 - Run a builtin plugin or your generator, to send pointlists in redis.